 The role of line managers

 Line managers have a crucial role to play in preventing and dealing with workplace stress.
-While employers increasingly expect line managers to look after people’s health and well-being, often employers don’t provide the necessary training and support.
-For example, our Health and well-being survey 2019 found that just half of organisations train managers to manage stress.
+While employers increasingly expect line managers to look after people’s health and wellbeing, often employers don’t provide the necessary training and support.
+For example, our 2021 Health and wellbeing at work survey report found that 61% of organisations train managers to manage stress.

 - Get to know your team better.